nburbank-givedirectly/xfer-followup/writeup/writeup.md

 If I were to spend more time on this analysis, these are the areas I would focus on next:

-- Examining if the proportions in the "How much spending" columns align with the inverse weighted percentages derived from the "Spending Categories" pick-list question.
+- Examining if the proportions in the “How much spending” columns align with the inverse weighted percentages derived from the “Spending Categories” pick-list question.
 Though the sample is smaller, if the proportions closely resemble the inverse weighted percentages, it would provide further evidence that recipients (roughly) evenly distribute their expenses among the categories they select.
-This would further validate that the inverse weighted percentages might be a reasonable proxy for inferring the final allocation of transfer dollars in aggregate.
+This would further validate that the inverse weighted percentages are a reasonable proxy for inferring the final allocation of transfer dollars in aggregate.
+This would be the first step in enabling us to create dollarized spending allocation estimates (the next item).

-- If we're willing to accept the inverse weighting proportion assumption, there's nothing stopping us from also weighting by the dollar amount of the associated transfer.
-This would allow us to estimate the proportion of transferred dollars spent in different categories.
+- Presuming that the examination of the proportions in the “How much spending” columns does not reveal any surprises, we could then scale the inverse-weighted percentage estimates by the dollar amount of the associated transfers.
+This would allow us to estimate the number of  transferred dollars spent by recipients in specific categories in aggregate.
+In theory, we could then make statements like “X$ in Y time period were spent by recipients on food, or Z% of transfer dollars in 2022 were spent on housing.”
+(But again,  this is dependent on the Spending Categories” pick-list question proving to be a reasonable proxy for spending proportions.).

-- Converting the above analysis into a Tableau dashboard that's updated automatically and able to be filtered on more subcategories.
+- Converting the above analysis into a Tableau dashboard that’s updated automatically and able to be filtered on more subcategories.
 - More analysis and robustness checks are needed to assess the scale of the demographic associations between recipient characteristics and the stated expenditure patterns described above.
 What I have in this doc is a quick and dirty analysis only intended to identify potential patterns that might be worth investigating further.
 We would need to do more work to further verify these associations before relying on them for any public commentary.

----
+\newpage
 ## Appendix

-### More on the relationship between demographic factors and the number of categories selected
+### More on the relationship between demographic factors and the number of categories selected{#more-on-the-relationship-between-demographic-factors-and-the-number-of-categories-selected}

 The plot below presents the mean number of expense categories chosen by recipients, classified by both gender and age.
 Each data point represents the average number of categories selected by a specific gender within a specific age cohort.
 The error bars indicate two standard errors from the mean.